Hey you, get out of my head!

 Remember the last time when deciding your next holiday destination and weighing up several options?

-One minute you want this hotel.
-Next minute you fancy a different one.
+One minute you want this hotel, and the next minute a different one.

 Overthinking allows you to be cautious and conservative with your choices.
 And in certain situations, well prepared.